2020 International Research Grant Program

 Applicants must be Assistant Professors or above at their respective institution.
 For individuals who are at non-academic institutions, please contact the Alzheimer’s Association at firstname.lastname@example.org to verify your eligibility.

-Eligibility to apply for this grant competition is restricted to investigators who have less than 10 years of research experience after receipt of their terminal degree (doctorate or post residency (MD or DO).
-The 10-year period applies to the date of submission of the grant application.
+Eligibility to apply for this grant competition is restricted to investigators who have less than 15 years of research experience after receipt of their terminal degree (doctorate or post-residency (M.D. or D.O.)).
+The 15-year period applies to the date of submission of the grant application.
 Adjustments for career interruptions can be made.
-These would include, but are not limited to, family leave, military service, and major illness or injury.
+These would include, but are not limited to, family leave, military service and major illness or injury.
 It is the responsibility of the applicant to point out and document such interruptions within their application.
-Applicants must contact the Alzheimer’s Association at email@example.com regarding any possible exception prior to submitting an LOI due to review process; no exceptions will be made after the LOI deadline has passed.
+Applicants must contact the Alzheimer’s Association at email@example.com regarding any possible exception prior to submitting an LOI due to the review process; no exceptions will be made after the LOI deadline has passed.

-Applications to the Alzheimer’s Association Research Grant (AARG) program will be accepted from postdoctoral fellows and other junior faculty members (for example: Instructor, Research Associate Scientist, Lecturer, etc.) who can provide a letter of employment verification indicating they will have a full-time faculty position of an Assistant Professor and above by the award date should the proposal be in funding range and funded.
+Applications to the Alzheimer’s Association Research Grant (AARG) program will be accepted from postdoctoral fellows and other junior faculty members (e.g., Instructor, Research Associate Scientist, Lecturer, etc.) who can provide a letter of employment verification indicating they will have a full-time faculty position of an Assistant Professor or above by the award date should the proposal be in funding range and funded.

-The letter of employment must be uploaded and dated within 3 months from application submission date, printed on the hiring institution letterhead, signed by an authorized institutional official (i.e. Grants and Contracts officer) and must indicate that the position will be activated by the grant award date.
+The letter of employment must be uploaded with the application and dated within three months from application submission date, printed on the hiring institution's letterhead, signed by an authorized institutional official (i.e., Grants and Contracts officer) and must indicate that the position will be activated by the grant award date.
 If the anticipated position is not activated by the award date for any reason, any offer of funding will be withdrawn.
 There will be no exceptions.
 In the event your application is funded, you will be required to provide an official letter on organizational letterhead, signed by an institutional signing official, stating you have a full-time faculty position of an Assistant Professor and above.